e1r1kk/e1r1kk.github.io/_posts/2025-05-09-metaCTF-April-CTF-writeups.md

 ![base profile](\assets\images\April2025MetaCTF\BaseProfileRequest.png)

 For those who don't know what a JWT cookie is (as I didn't upon finding it), it's a form of authentication which utilizes encryption and a signature to store JSON data.
-Utilizing this [JWT Debugger](https://token.dev/), we can take a look at what data is being stored inside.
+Utilizing a [JWT Debugger](https://token.dev/), we can take a look at what data is being stored inside.

 ![jwt debugger](\assets\images\April2025MetaCTF\JWTDebugger.png)